mirror/dd-wrt/src/router/frr/doc/user/pim.rst

    interfaces on this interface.
 Join-groups on other interfaces will also be proxied.
 The default version is v3.

+.. clicmd:: ip igmp immediate-leave

+   Immediately leaves an IGMP group when receiving a IGMPv2 Leave packet.

 .. clicmd:: ip igmp query-interval (1-65535)

    Set the IGMP query interval that PIM will use.